gchq/sleeper/docs/10-design.md

 ### Ingest batcher

-The ingest batcher consumes ingest request messages from an SQS queue.
-Each message specifies a file to be ingested.
+The ingest batcher groups ingest requests for individual files into ingest or bulk import jobs.
+File ingest requests are submitted to an SQS queue.
-These files need to be in either the table bucket or a bucket configured as an ingest source.
 The batcher is then triggered periodically to group files into jobs and send them to the ingest queue configured for the table.
 The number of jobs created is determined by the configuration of the batcher.

+The files need to be accessible to the relevant ingest system, but are not read directly by the batcher.

 An outline of the design of this system is shown below: